Prane23/Python_ETL_Pipeline/README.md

 ├── main.py                 # ETL orchestration
 └── data/                   # Output CSV files
 ```
-## 🧠 Features
-Simple and clean ETL structure
-Easy to customize for different APIs
-Outputs data in CSV format
-Uses requests for API calls and pandas for data handling

 ## 🙌 Contributing
 Feel free to fork the repo and submit pull requests for improvements or new features.